Siarrawood/School-District-Analysis/README.md

 ![](Images/Size.png)

 ## Math and Reading Scores by School Type
-Lastly, the data removal did not make a difference in the math and reading scores by school type either.
+Lastly, the data replacement did not make a difference in the math and reading scores by school type either.
 As shown below, the data is the exact same without the ninth grade data from Thomas High School.

 ### Prior to Data Removal
 ![](Images/Original_School_Type.png)